Asalamu alaykum wa rahmatullahi wa barakatu ladies

 But wait-don’t give up just yet!

 I mentioned above that one of the biggest perks of homeschooling is that it allows us to customise our children’s education.
 However, one of the biggest perks for me has been that my love of learning has been reignited and I’m not sure I would have delved into learning about certain things had I not been homeschooling.
-From strengthening our spiritual path to general knowledge, homeschooling provides YOU with an amazing opportunity to learn and grow alongside your children.
-Its a myth that learning should come to a standstill once you have children, on the contrary having children should encourage you to learn even more.
+From strengthening our own Islamic knowledge to academics, homeschooling provides YOU with an amazing opportunity to learn and grow alongside your children.
+It’s a myth that learning should come to a standstill once you have children, on the contrary having children should encourage you to learn even more.